infrahq/infra/docs/cli.md

 ```
   -g, --group string      Group to grant access to
   -h, --help              help for grant
+  -m, --machine string    Machine to grant access to
   -p, --provider string   Provider from which to grant user access to
   -r, --role string       Role to grant
   -u, --user string       User to grant access to